tinkledoomhammer/some-notes/stackedit/Notes/CPP/cplusplus.com tutorial notes.md

 *`inline` before the return type is a hint to the compiler that it should inline the function
 * functions can be declared before they are defined
 	* replace the `{ statements }` with `;`
+	* parameter names are optional in this case, but should be included for clarity

 #### Arguments passed by value vs by reference
 * by default all arguments are passed by value (ie. copied)